-- Miso paste: See below.
+- Miso Paste: See below.

-- Niboshi (dashi): Niboshi or iriko is dried baby sardines and is used for making dashi (soup stock) in Japanese cooking.
+- Niboshi (dashi): Niboshi or iriko are dried baby sardines and are used for making dashi (soup stock) in Japanese cooking.
 Niboshi dashi brings a rich flavor to miso soup.
 Before cooking, I recommend taking off the head and guts to exclude fishy smell or bitterness.
 (Please see niboshi dashi for more details) If this is too much work for you, you can substitute it with dashi powder (1 tsp).

-Pick the Genuine Miso paste
+Pick the Genuine Miso Paste

 - Prepare ingredients (cut vegetables and aburaage, and remove head and gut of niboshi)